Puerto Rico: Political parties and elections

 After 2007, other parties emerged on the island.
-The first, the Puerto Ricans for Puerto Rico Party (PPR in Spanish) was registered that same year.
+The first, the Puerto Ricans for Puerto Rico Party was registered that same year.
 The party claims that it seeks to address the islands' problems from a status-neutral platform.
 But it ceased to remain as a registered party when it failed to obtain the required number of votes in the 2008 general election.
-Four years later, the 2012 election saw the emergence of the Movimiento Unión Soberanista (MUS; English: Sovereign Union Movement) and the Partido del Pueblo Trabajador (PPT; English: Working People's Party) but none obtained more than 1% of the vote.
+Four years later, the 2012 election saw the emergence of the Movimiento Unión Soberanista (English: Sovereign Union Movement) and the Partido del Pueblo Trabajador (English: Working People's Party) but none obtained more than 1% of the vote.

 Other non-registered parties include the Puerto Rican Nationalist Party, the Socialist Workers Movement, and the Hostosian National Independence Movement.